Baltimore Ravens vs. Pittsburgh Steelers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Ravens stats and trends

-- The Ravens have yet to cover the spread this season when favored by 4.5 points or more in five chances.
+- The Ravens have been favored by 4.5 points or more five times this season and have not covered the spread in any of them.

-- Baltimore's games this year have gone over the total in five out of 12 opportunities (41.7%).
+- Baltimore's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- Baltimore is 2-3 against the spread and 4-1 overall in games when it scores more than 24.3 points.
+- When Baltimore scores more than 24.3 points, it is 2-3 against the spread and 4-1 overall.

-- When Baltimore piles up more than 367.5 yards, the team is 2-5 against the spread and 5-2 overall.
+- In games that Baltimore picks up over 367.5 yards, the team is 2-5 against the spread and 5-2 overall.

 - This year, the Ravens have turned the ball over 17 times, seven more than the Steelers' takeaways (10).